akshatowl/VisualSlopeDetection/README.md

 ### Filtering

 To make the data more accurate and less susceptible towards any noise, a simple 3 point moving average filter is used.
+A basic mean or low pass filter can be explored as well.